-Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Emily Gaard interviewed Catherine Cosman, Senior Policy Analyst with the US Commission on International Religious Freedom, about the intersections of US foreign policy, religion, and Track II diplomacy.
+Background: As part of the Future of Track-Two Diplomacy Undergraduate Fellows Seminar, in fall 2010 Emily Gaard interviewed Catherine Cosman, senior policy analyst with the U.S. Commission on International Religious Freedom, about the intersections of U.S. foreign policy, religion, and track-two diplomacy.

 I applied for and got the job.
 I have worked with government and human rights groups.
 I focus on the former USSR and freedom of religion and beliefs.
 I also work with the Organization on Security and Cooperation in Europe.
 There are 56 participating states.

 Do you think that others view the U.S. as highly religious or secular?
 What are the implications, from your perspective, of this view by other countries?

 I would say people are confused.
 Better educated people would probably see us as frequently attending religious services.
 People in other countries who mainly see the U.S. through a Hollywood lens would have a very different impression.

 Some people suggest that within the U.S. government there are many obstacles to learning about religion as well as barriers to engaging with religious actors abroad.
 What has been your experience?